kennethatria/simple-ci-cd-pipeline/README.md

 # simple-ci-cd-pipeline
     Setting up ci and cd pipelines using jenkins and github

   - Jenkinsfile is used to define 4 stages to ci-cd pipeline.
-These stages are as follows:
+These stages are as follows:<br />
-      Build Stage: This stage looks at building image based on Dockerfile.
+      Build Stage: This stage looks at building image based on Dockerfile.<br />
-      Test Image: This stage looks to applying health checks/tests on image.
+      Test Image: This stage looks to applying health checks/tests on image.<br />
       Push Stage: This stage looks at pushing built image to repository.
       Deploy To Instance Stage: requests for users input to deploy update to target instance.